Derived deformation theory of algebraic structures: Examples

 \subsection{Deformations of $E_n$-algebras}

-we now generalize example~\ref{ex:strictassocalgebra} to the homotopy setting and to higher algebras, that is $E_n$-algebras as well.
-The latter are higher generalizations of homotopy associative algebras.
-In fact the (symmetric monoidal) $\infty$-category of $E_n$-algebras can be described~\cite{Lur00} as the (symmetric monoidal) category of $E_1$-algebras with values in the (symmetric monoidal) $\infty$-category of $E_{n-1}$-algebras; and thus ultimately (and informally) as the $\infty$-category of complexes equipped with $n$-many compatible\footnote{meaning each of this algebra structure is an (homotopy) algebra morphism with respect to the other algebra structures} homotopy associate algebra structure.
+We now generalize example~\ref{ex:strictassocalgebra} to the homotopy setting and to higher algebras, that is $E_n$-algebras.
+The latter are higher generalizations of homotopy associative algebras and form a hierarchy of ``more and more'' commutative and homotopy associative structures, interpolating between homotopy associative or $A_\infty$-algebras (that is $E_1$-algebras) and $E_{\infty}$-algebras.

+Algebras governed by $E_n$-operads and their deformation theory play a prominent role in a variety of topics such as the study of iterated loop spaces, Goodwillie-Weiss calculus for embedding spaces, deformation quantization of Poisson manifolds and Lie bialgebras, factorization homology and derived symplectic/Poisson geometry~\cite{Ko1, Ko2, Lur0, Lur2, CPTVV, FG, Fra, Fre5, GTZ, Hin, Kap-TFT, KoSo, May, Preygel, Tam1, Toen-ICM}.

 To define $E_n$-algebras, one first note that the configuration spaces of (rectilinear embeddings of) $n$-disks into a bigger $n$-disk gather into a topological operad $D_n$, called the little $n$-disks operad.
-An $E_n$-operad (in chain complexes) is a dg operad quasi-isomorphic to the singular chains $C_*(D_n)$ of the little $n$-disks operad.
+An $E_n$-operad (in chain complexes) is a dg-operad quasi-isomorphic to the singular chains $C_*(D_n)$ of the little $n$-disks operad.
 There is an $\infty$-functor from $E_n$-algebras to $L_\infty$-algebras whose composition with the forgetful functor to chain complexes is the shift $X\mapsto X[1-n]$.